Thailand Nets 1.3 Million Kilograms Of Invasive Fish

 As well as the ecological impact, the government is worried about the effect on the kingdom's crucial fish-farming industry.

-"From February to August 28, 1,332,000 kilograms of blackchin tilapia were caught -- 590,840 kilograms from natural water sources and 743,550 kilograms from breeding ponds," Nattacha Boonchaiinsawat, the vice-president of a parliamentary committee set up to tackle the spread of the fish, told AFP.
+Fishing authorities caught 1,332,000 kg of blackchin tilapia between February and August 28, according to Nattacha Boonchaiinsawat, the vice-president of a parliamentary committee set up to tackle the spread of the fish.

-"We talked to local residents and found out that the spread of tilapia has got worse -- they found them in small canals, which was not the case before," he added.
+"We talked to local residents and found out that the spread of tilapia has got worse - they found them in small canals, which was not the case before," he told AFP.

 The outbreak of tilapia will cost the Thai economy at least 10 billion baht ($293 million), Nattacha said.